pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 8. Replace **your-custom-domain** in the HTML content with a custom domain pointing at your Salesforce org.

+  > [!IMPORTANT]
-> [!IMPORTANT] The HTML template functions as a **one-shot example** that guides the agent’s generation process.
+  > The HTML template functions as a **one-shot example** that guides the agent's generation process.
 When the agent is asked to produce an HTML report, it will refer to this template to determine how to format the content, structure the sections, and organize links.
   >
   > The agent will also extract useful signals from the template — for instance, it may use the Salesforce domain structure (e.g., `your-custom-domain.lightning.force.com`) to dynamically generate opportunity links for each retrieved opportunity

 9. Save the **Conversation start** topic